-This year visiting the Maroon Bells is a bit different.
-Due to COVID-19 social distancing requirements and the need to safely manage demand, reservations are required to access the Maroon Bells area by vehicle or by RFTA shuttle.
-From June 28 through October 11, visitors must use the shuttle service between the hours of 8am and 5pm.
+Once again, this year visiting the Maroon Bells is a bit different.
+Reservations are required to access the Maroon Bells area by vehicle or by RFTA shuttle.
+From June 7 through October 17, visitors must use the shuttle service between the hours of 8am and 5pm.
 To visit outside of those hours you must make a reservation to park at the area.
 If you are feeling energetic, you can also ride a bike up Maroon Creek Road to Maroon Lake (please refer to the biking information below).

 The protocols have changed from previous years to help make your visit enjoyable while keeping everyone healthy and safe.
-Shuttle capacity is limited and masks are required.
-The round-trip shuttle fare from Aspen Highlands to the scenic area costs $15.95 per person.
-Shuttle drivers deliver a fascinating narrative of geological, historical, and biological information as you travel through the Maroon Creek Valley.
+Shuttle capacity is limited.
+The round-trip shuttle fare from Aspen Highlands to the scenic area costs $16 for adults, $10 for seniors over 65 and children under 12, as well as one-way.
 Here are some helpful tips to know before your visit:

 Bring the essentials.
 No food or drink is available at the scenic area, so pack your snacks and water.
 Remember sunscreen, rain gear, and a warm layer.
 Afternoon rains are possible, as well as shuttle delays.

 Dogs are allowed on the shuttle and must be on a leash.
 Dogs are not allowed on the scenic loop trail around Maroon Lake.